 - Determinate: Also known as bush tomatoes, determinate varieties grow buds that flower and tend to fruit over a two-week period before stopping.
-They are more compact in size, as they stop growing when they reach 3 – 4 ft tall, which makes them ideal for gardeners with limited space.
+They are more compact in size, as they stop growing when they reach 3 – 4 ft. tall, which makes them ideal for gardeners with limited space.

 - Heirloom & Hybrid: Hybrid tomatoes are tomatoes typically found in supermarkets and groceries.
-Consisting of a cross between several cultivar types, they are mass produced and easily harvested, incorporating several favorable characteristics including disease resistance, flavor, and storage length.
+Consisting of a cross between several cultivar types, hybrids are mass produced and easily harvested, incorporating several favorable characteristics including disease resistance, flavor, and storage length.
 Heirlooms are specialty tomatoes that have been grown without crossbreeding for 40 years or more.
 While they have better flavor, they cannot be shipped long distances due to their fragility, and are usually found in farmer’s markets.
 If you are an experienced gardener, you can choose to experiment with heirloom varieties, which take more effort to grow.

 - Tomato varieties: Some varieties include cherry and grape tomatoes, Roma tomatoes, and beefsteaks.
 Small and easy to grow, cherry tomatoes are recommended for beginners.
 Due to their sweetness, Roma tomatoes are ideal for tomato paste or sauce.
 Beefsteaks are large and firm, holding up well when sliced, which makes them ideal for sandwiches and burgers.